MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/ai-foundry/05-ocr.md

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.

-2. In the top search bar, search for *Azure AI services multi-service account*, and select the Azure AI services multi-service account resource you created in this lab
+1. In the top search bar, search for *Computer Vision*, and select the Computer Vision resource you created in this lab.

-3. On the resource page, select **Delete** and follow the instructions to delete the resource.
+1. On the resource page, select **Delete** and follow the instructions to delete the resource.

 ## More information